Apollo

 Phoebus, Apollo

-The Most Greek of All the Gods
+The Most Greek of the Gods

 The Oracle at Delphi